 I’m pregnant and have bleeding gums.
 Is this okay?
 It can be very normal for pregnant women to suffer from bleeding gums throughout their pregnancy.
 Even with dedicated oral hygiene your hormone levels may contribute to this condition.
 However, if you were suffering from bleeding gums before your pregnancy, or your bleeding is also associated with bad breath or swelling, you are likely suffering from a gum infection.

 Is there a toothpaste for bleeding gums?

-Toothpastes are typically for aiding in plaque removal, reduction of tartar and fresher breath.
+Toothpastes are typically for aiding in plaque removal, help prevent future tartar buildup, and fresher breath.
 Most toothpastes are not formulated to specifically treat bleeding gums.
 However, there is a combination of three botanical ingredients that were shown in a recent University of Kentucky study to kill the harmful bacteria that lead to gum problems.
 Click here to learn more.

 Is there a mouthwash for bleeding gums?

 Some over-the-counter mouthwash products can help treat the symptoms of bleeding gums, or your dentist may prescribe a strong mouthwash to reduce infection.
 Mouthwash may not be the full answer as it usually targets the area above the gums rather than the infected area below them that is causing the bleeding.
 Many over-the-counter mouthwash products also contain alcohol and sting when they are used.
 Also, dry mouth exacerbates bacteria problems.
 A better approach would be to use a combination toothpaste/mouthwash with no alcohol or potentially harmful ingredients.
 Click here to learn more.